 There is something about playing on hallowed grounds that engrains those moments into your brain.
 That’s why Toronto is on the list.
 In Toronto I was lucky enough to play in Old Maple Leaf Gardens.

-Now it’s the original original place the Leafs played but it is the original building.
-“The Gardens” now is home to Ryerson University’s sports teams and their rink is on the second floor.
+Now its not the original original place the Leafs played but it is the original building.
+“The Gardens” is now home to Ryerson University’s sports teams and their rink is on the second floor.
 It’s a beautiful arena and you get to technically say I played where the Leaf greats played.. no not Justin Bieber.

 The original place the Leafs played is on the bottom floor and is now a Loblaws grocery store.
 You are treated with old stadium chairs when you enter and yes you can find the original face-off circle in the canned meats aisle.